You Have Rights After A Dog Bite

 Dog Owner Defenses

-A dog owner may have a defense under the statue if he or she can prove any one of the following:
+A dog owner may have a defense under the statute if he or she can prove any one of the following:

 - Trespass: if the victim trespassed on the property where the dog bite occurred, the owner may claim this defense.
 However, this is a defense under the statute only, and the owner may be sued for common law negligence.